FRIENDS OF NATIVE ARTS: The Douglas Society is the support group for the Denver Art Museum covering American Indian art, African art, and Oceanic art.

 - Private collection tours in Denver and throughout the United States

-- Annual members-only dinner
+- Annual dinner

-Download the membership form (PDF), print, and mail it.
+Or, download the membership form (PDF), print, and mail it.

 - Please include your email address on the form, this will allow you to receive online newsletters as well as advanced notifications about special events.